 As a result you're probably going to end up with a lot of potential ideas and solutions for your product or service.
 Now it would be a good idea to prioritize it to ensure your MVP has a clear goal - giving value to your customers while you research their usage of your product.
 Everything that doesn't meet that goal can be moved to the project backlog.

 This process is obviously a challenging task, but there are many tools that could help you.
 One of the most popular tools for this is a MoSCoW method, in which you split all potential features into 4 main categories: must have, should have, could have, won't have.

-How to build an MVP (Minimum Viable Product)?
+How to build successful MVP app?
 MOSCOW method

 In the end, a lot of good ideas will be put aside, and that's a good thing - it helps you keep a clear definition of the MVP and avoids feature-creep.